Together-Java/ModernJava/src/boolean/operator_precedence.md

 The operators that work on booleans have a "precedence order."

-This is defines an order of operations similar to mathematics, where multiplication and division happen before addition and subtraction.
+This defines an order of operations similar to mathematics, where multiplication and division happen before addition and subtraction.

 For booleans `!` always happens first.
 This is followed by `&&` and then by `||`.